Football is seen as a religion to some, so it is only fitting that stadiums around the world are regarded as cathedrals of the beautiful game.

 Of course, these venues don’t come cheap.
 But plenty of football clubs are not short of a quid or two.
 They are becoming increasingly ambitious with their grounds now they are armed with the knowledge that a state-of-the-art venue does not only attract new players but also fans, sponsors and significant matchday revenue.

-Tottenham’s new home has drawn envious glances of late but, given the scale of future projects in the pipeline elsewhere, it is not likely to be the stadium on everybody’s lips for too long.
+Tottenham’s new home has drawn envious glances of late, with the stadium capable of staging NFL matches thanks to a retractable pitch.
+However, given the scale of future projects in the pipeline elsewhere, it is not likely to be the stadium on everybody’s lips for too long.

 The Camp Nou and Bernabeu are both set for major revamps as Barcelona and Real Madrid look to make a statement on the world stage while Inter and AC Milan are starting all over again at the San Siro.